Frequently Asked Questions

-Acetal has less natural friction whereas Polycarbonate is grippier on the strings.
+Acetal has less natural friction, Nylon gives you more feel and Polycarbonate is grippier on the strings.

 This largely depends on personal preference and individual playing style.
-Generally, we would recommend Acetal for acoustic instruments and Polycarbonate for electric.
+Generally, we would recommend Acetal for acoustic instruments nylon works well and electric and acoustic with Polycarbonate working best for electric.

 It's easy to switch between strumming and picking by using the textured fingergrip and slightly adjusting your grip.
 Don't worry, you can switch easily and quickly while playing!

 The tongue only moves when the strumming changes direction.